EngrEli/frontend-assessment-elizer-lumilay/readme.md

 Exercise 1
 ---

 For Exercise-1, I created two main components: **MainHero** and **CardsContainer**.
 The MainHero component contains the banner template and styles, which I styled using Tailwind CSS.
 The CardsContainer houses my reusable **Cards** and **Button** components.
 Instead of using a static approach for the Cards component, I created a data.json file to provide dynamic content for the cards.
 I ensured that the Cards and Button components are reusable for scalability.
 Additionally, I left comments on functions for better **readability**.
+I also added functionality where the user can toggle the READ MORE/SEE LESS button to show/hide some of the content inside the card.
+This can be seen in the mobile view.

 Exercise 2
 ---